-Thing is, customers don’t just spring up out of nowhere.
-They need to be identified, nurtured and guided through a long, often lengthy, sales funnel, until a sales rep finally closes the sale.
+The thing is, customers don’t just spring up out of nowhere.
+They must be identified, nurtured, and guided through a long, often lengthy sales funnel until a sales rep finally closes the sale.
 The more sales prospects you have, the greater your odds of success.
 And you can’t make it happen without prospecting.

-In this handy guide, you’ll learn everything you need to know about effective sales prospecting.
-You’ll learn techniques, tools and tips to help you and your sales reps get the job done more efficiently.
+This handy guide will teach you everything you need to know about effective sales prospecting.
+You’ll learn techniques, tools, and tips to help you and your sales reps do the job more efficiently.

 Continue reading, or jump to a specific topic below: